keystonejs/keystone/docs/blog/prisma-adapter.md

 - **Support for MySQL and SQLite**: The current implementation only supports `PostgreSQL`.
 We plan to include support for all backends supported by Prisma.
 - **Complete support for all field types:** The Prisma adapter currently supports all field types except `Decimal`.
 There are some minor known issues with `Json` based fields, which we're working with the Prisma team to solve.
 - **Make the out of the box experience seamless:** We want to make getting started with Keystone + Prisma as simple as possible.
 We'll be working on the DX of the getting started experience so that you can get up and running as quickly as possible.
-- **Have production ready migrations:** When getting started with Keystone the database is the last thing you want to worry about, but when you're running in production you need to have control over how and when your database migrations take place.
+- **Have production-ready migrations:** When getting started with Keystone the database is the last thing you want to worry about, but when you're running in production you need to have control over how and when your database migrations take place.
 We'll be establishing guidelines you can follow to make production migrations a breeze.

+You can ready more about the current support in our [Prisma Adapter - Production Ready Checklist](http://localhost:8000/discussions/prisma)

+> **Tip:** Want to get started with Keystone + Prisma?
+[Follow the guide](/docs/guides/prisma.md)!

 ## How can I help?